What is a PLC and how do I talk Python to it?

 This post is part 1 of a series.
 Scroll down for a table of contents.

-If you’ve found your way to this blog, chances are that you already know that I’ve given a few conference talks about Python and factory automation.
-Why am I doing this?
+If you’ve found your way to this blog, chances are you already know that I’ve given a few conference talks about using Python in automation.
+You are right now reading the blog post version of content I presented at PyCon 2019.
+I started my talk there by answering the question: Why do I keep talking about this topic?1

 Since this internship, I have been fascinated by the role that software plays in building the amazingly complex machines which we call “factories”.
 But I also sometimes feel like I’ve stumbled upon some very weird niche: Most software developers never even encounter factory automation as a place where they can apply their skills.
 At software conferences the topic has a very low profile, and the same is true for podcasts and blogs and all the other places where software engineers exchange knowledge.

 I figured I could help change this just a little bit.
-The goal I set for myself is to prepare a conference presentation about an automation topic for a software engineering audience every calendar year.
+The goal I set for myself is to prepare one software conference presentation about some automation topic every calendar year.
 So far, it worked and the conference presentations streak has been going for three years!

 Head over to my talks page for links to video recordings of me talking about PLCs at Python conferences.
 This blog post is the first in a series that puts the contents of these talks in writing, including all the content I had to cut out due to time limits on conference talks.